 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, How To Unleash Your Inner App Developer, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod Touch, and iPad.
 Join me each week on this adventure, and you will experience how fun turning your ideas into reality can be!
 This is Part 4 of the blog series.
-If you're just getting started now, check out the beginning of the series here.
+If you're just getting started now, check out the beginning of the series here (This post has been updated to iOS 7.1.)

 In my previous post, we finished up the main screen of the iAppsReview iPhone app.
 In the process, you learned how to configure a table view, how to add images to a project, and how to use them as launch images as well as in the rows of a table view.